-SAN DIMAS, January 19, 2019 – The Buddhist Tzu Chi Foundation, an international humanitarian aid organization, was granted accreditation as an observer to United Nations Environment Assembly (UN EA) of UN Environment on January 9, 2019.
+The Buddhist Tzu Chi Foundation, an international humanitarian aid organization, on January 9, 2019, was granted accreditation by the United Nations Environment Programme (UNEP), as an observer to sessions of the United Nations Environment Assembly (UNEA) and its subsidiary organs.
 With the accreditation, Tzu Chi will now be able to: participate in policy dialogue at UN Environment, participate in Regional Consultation Meetings, contribute to drafting Regional Civil Society Statements, receive unedited working documents of the UNEA, submit written contributions to these unedited working documents for distribution to governments, and participate in the Meetings of the Committee of Permanent Representatives, the Assembly and the Global Major Groups and Stakeholders Forum.
-During the UN Environment Assembly, Tzu Chi also has the opportunity to attend plenary sessions as observers, interact with governments present, circulate written statements to governments, and make oral statements during the discussions of the UN EA of UN Environment.
+During gatherings of the UNEA, Tzu Chi volunteers can also attend plenary sessions as observers, interact with government officials who are present, circulate written statements to government representatives, and make oral statements during discussions.

 Tzu Chi’s environmental protection efforts started in 1990 when its founder, Venerable Dharma Master Cheng Yen encouraged her disciples and supporters to contribute individual efforts in reducing waste and pollution with the motto: “carrying out environmental protection with applauding hands.”
 Since then, Tzu Chi volunteers started to uphold the spirit of “Living in Harmony with the Earth” and “Purification from the Start” by performing recycling activities and living a sustainable lifestyle.
 Tzu Chi has now established very successful recycling programs which gathered more than 10 million recycling volunteers and have set up over ten thousands recycling stations in 16 countries, each playing a part in protecting the environment through the reduction of waste and promotion of responsible consumption.
 Additionally, Tzu Chi implements the concepts of “zero waste” and “recycle to recycle” through the establishment of DA.AI Technology which produces eco-friendly products such as blankets, garments, shoes, folders and other products by using recycled PET bottles as raw materials.
 Tzu Chi then utilizes the eco-blankets during its relief work programs to empower its beneficiaries to be environmentally concerned citizens with the concept of “turning trash into gold, gold into love, love into a purifying stream, and surrounding the globe with it”.